rifat0153/leetcode/readme.md

 The workspace has the following structure:

-easy/ - Contains solutions for easy problems medium/ - Contains solutions for medium problems hard/ - Contains solutions for hard problems Program.cs - The main entry point for the application leetcode.csproj - The C# project file leetcode.sln - The solution file
+easy/ - Contains solutions for easy problems medium/ - Contains solutions for medium problems hard/ - Contains solutions for hard problems Program.cs - The main entry point for the application Leetcode.csproj - The C# project file Leetcode.sln - The solution file

 ## Running the Solutions